 |The D-7F Koro class variant was a command cruiser design that was the fore-runner of both the K'T'inga class and the Warrior's Anger class command cruiser.
 The Enterprise under Captain Kirk encountered the design at Kronos when they were on their classified mission regarding the Kitumba.
 This D-7F had enhanced weaponry and capabilty which made it a flagship design.
 Further examples of this class have been seen as flagships for the fleets of other Great Houses.
 Where Houses could not afford to build of able to obtain a Warrior's Anger class, this D7F variant has been used successfully as a substitute. |

-Starfleet Intelligence reported the use of this design in the prolonged kinshaya campaign and examples appeared in the Interstellar Concordium's War of Pacification.
-Examples have been shown around the Mirak and Lyran border region, along with some on the Romulan border.
+Starfleet Intelligence reported the use of this design in the prolonged Kinshaya campaign and examples appeared in the Interstellar Concordium's War of Pacification.
+Examples have been shown around the border region, along with some on the Romulan border.

 Author's Note: This D-7 derivative design is by Tobias Richter and was used in Star Trek: Phase 2 episode 'Kitumba' as the command cruiser over Kronos.